-You must be fucking kidding me.
+You must be kidding me.
 A job is a job.
 A job is something you get paid wages to do.
 And we’ll throw in some incentives and benefits if you sway the right way.
 You don’t get paid for doing the right thing.
 You get paid for getting the right thing done.

-Is that right?
+Is is (ethically and morally) right?
 No, it isn’t.
 But the rot started a long time ago when you were in school anyway.
 You never did anything the right way.
 Your teachers didn’t.
 And in the family your parents didn’t.
 Many people stay married like it’s a job they HAVE to complete.
 Many fathers work to support their family not out of joy but out of a sense of obligation and responsibility.
 Many mothers work or stay in a marriage not out of love and feel burdened, weighed down and stressed by having to carry the majority of the load of a household and family.

 We live in an epidemic of norm-conforming unexamined living.
 We get married, have a family, go to school, etc like it’s “a job” we are obligated to perform as a functioning human being even when we don’t understand why deep inside of us we seem to be falling apart and disintegrating.

 I am not saying anyone is a BAD person.
-I am way post moral judgment these days.
+I am way past moral judgment these days.
 Lacking integrity does not make you a bad person.
 It just means you are not clear about life and not aware of what you have bought into.